TheCaptainDate/Unity3d-ExampleOfCustomTimelineClip/README.md

 # Unity3d-ExampleOfCustomTimelineClip
-Example of custom timeline clip huh
+Quick example of custom timeline clip with able to create from context menu and timeline's add button.
+Grab this idea from Cinemachine sources :)